mediastudiespress/organization/operations/contracts_and_memberships/standard-author-contract-2021.md

 * Mobi (open access)
 * html (open access)

 If the Work is to be sold as a paperback, Authors will not receive royalties.
+Any revenue that Publisher generates from the sale of printed editions shall be re-invested in the publication of new works that Publisher accepts for publication.

 ### Section 5: Publication Schedule